The Pressure at the Base of My Skull

 What Stopped Me

 I was desperate enough to consider it.
-But twenty-five years of compliance and audit work had trained me to look for root causes.
+Twenty-five years of compliance and audit work had trained me to look for root causes.
 Burning a nerve was not getting to the root cause.
 No one had explained what was actually causing the pain.
-And no one was positioned to see all of it at once.
 I needed to know what was causing the pain.

 So I went home and started researching on my own.
 One night on my laptop, I found an article describing patients with symptoms like mine: pain at the skull base, dizziness, facial tension.
 The author described advanced imaging that could reveal structural causes that standard tests were missing.

-It was the first time someone was looking for why the pain was happening instead of how to make it stop.
+It was the first time someone was looking for why.

 What Was Underneath It All